petermsiegel/pmsLibrary/src/∆F_Help.md

 ⍝  Some multi-line Text fields separated by non-null Space fields ⍝  ∘ The backtick is our "escape" character.
 ⍝  ∘ Here each  `⋄ displays a newline character in the left-most "field."
-⍝  ∘ { } is a Space Field with one space
+⍝  ∘ { } is a Space Field indicating one space, given one space ⍝    within the braces.
-⍝    (because there's one space between the braces).
 ⍝  A Space field is useful here because each multi-line field is built ⍝  in its own rectangular space.
    ∆F 'This`⋄is`⋄an`⋄example{ }Of`⋄multi-line{ }Text`⋄Fields'